geelen/git-smart/README.md

 0. Output a summary of what just happened, as well as any new or updated branches that came down with the last fetch.
 0. Output a big, green GIT UP GOOD or red GIT UP BAD, depending on how things went.

+# Contributing to git-smart

+* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+* Fork the project
+* Start a feature/bugfix branch
+* Commit and push until you are happy with your contribution
+* Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
+* Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

+# Copyright

+Copyright (c) 2011 Glen Maddern.
+See LICENSE.txt for further details.